aptech/docs/docs/data-management/programmatic-import.rst

   // 'height' and 'weight' as numeric. nba = loadd(dataset);

-Without any formula strings, two of the variables, *Player* and *School* will be loaded as strings:
+Without any formula strings, two of the variables, *player* and *School* will be loaded as strings:

 ::